Doing business with DNREC during the coronavirus period. More Info

 The overwhelming majority of Delawareans accept that climate change and sea level rise are impacting the state.
-In a 2014 survey, 76% of Delawareans supported taking immediate action and 70% supported putting state and local government efforts and funds toward projects that will prepare and protect our infrastructure.

 State agencies and local governments in Delaware are working together to respond to climate change.
 And there are many actions open to individuals and families as well.